 Furthermore, there are certain rights that an employer may not have if they have not incorporated in into an employment contract or agreement.
 For instance, an employer who has not incorporated a lay-off provision may not be able to lay off an employee without risking a claim that the employee was constructively dismissed.

 At times, employers will present an existing employee with a written employment contract for the first time.
 If you are being asked to sign an employment contract despite already working for the employer, we strongly recommend you get the contract reviewed by an employment lawyer to understand its impact on your rights and obligations.

 What Rights Does an Employee Have in the Workplace?

 Employee rights come from various legislation as well as from the common law.
 For instance, the ESA contains rules relating to minimum wage, vacation pay, various leaves, as well as termination and severance pay.
 Employers cannot contract out of the ESA.
 However, certain industries and jobs are exempt from parts of the ESA.
-To assist employees in determining if they may be exempt from portions of the ESA, the Government of Ontario has created a special rule tool, which can be found here.
+To assist employees in determining if they may be exempt from portions of the ESA, the Government of Ontario has created a special rule tool.

 Employees also have rights under human rights legislation relating to a workplace free of harassment and discrimination.
 Individuals cannot contract out of their human rights.
 Other types of rights include those related to workplace safety and privacy.